Titanfall Message Board older than one year ago

 - Like?

-Standing watch over EA's E3 press conference at the Shrine Auditorium in Los Angeles was a massive mech from Titanfall.
-It was kind of cool until we realized its eye was moving, at which point it became terrifying.
+Standing watch over EA's E3 press conference at the Shrine Auditorium in Los Angeles be a massive mech from Titanfall.
+It be kind a cool until we realized it be eye be moving, at which point it became terrifying.
 See it for yourself after the break.

 Posted by Rock, Paper, Shotgun Jun 11 2013 08:00 GMT